omriv88/jenkins/README.md

+#Jenkins

+# Summary:
-o provide a running Jenkins server, that will initiate a python job on any github merge request
+* provide a running Jenkins server, that will initiate a python job on any github merge request

-Des
+# Description

 setup.sh script build and runing jenkins on docker via Dockerfile and Docker-compose
 * setup.sh script: